What are Electric Cars?

 Electric cars are cars that are powered solely by the battery; they run on electricity instead of gasoline.
 Electric cars do not release transportation emissions, but they still take electricity from a fossil-fuel run electric grid.

-Electric cars are not very widespread.
-That is because of the lack of innovation.
-Car companies are making good profits with fossil fuel cars, and they have no incentive to spend money on research and development programs for electric cars.
-That is a common issue with acting on climate change: people think mostly about money and not about destroying the climate.
+Electric cars are not very widespread, mainly because of the lack of innovation incentives.
+Car companies make substantial profit with combustion vehicles, so they have no incentive to spend money on research and development programs for electric cars.
+That is a common issue with acting on climate change: corporations and officials think mostly about money and the short term instead of about the future climate.

-Furthermore, because electric cars are not very widespread, there are not many charging stations.
+Because electric cars are not very widespread, there are not many charging stations.
 Charging stations are controversial because in some places they do not cost money to charge.
 This is great for the owner of electric cars but expensive for car companies and possibly not sustainable for the development of electric cars.
 On the plus side, it provides an incentive for electric cars.
-Yet, electric cars have low ranges compared to gasoline cars.
-That means the lack of charging stations is a significant problem.
-Electric cars also take a long time to charge: most cars take around an hour to charge.

 However, in order for electric cars to be deployed on a large scale, there needs to be more charging stations because of their low range on a full battery.
 In addition, electric cars take a long time to charge, so some electric car companies are working on solutions that replace the batteries instead of charging them.